February 11, 2014 | Benefits Management | Posted by Ascentis Thought Leadership

 - Who does it effect: The fee applies to all insured and self-funded “major medical” plans.

 - Which plans are excluded: Plans excluded are: standalone prescription drug, dental or vision plans; HRA's and HSA's (even if integrated into a single HDHP); FSA's; and employee assistance programs and wellness programs.

 - Who is counted: Participants in plans are counted (not just employees).
 This includes spouses and dependents of employees, excluding those enrolled in Medicare.

 - How is it calculated: There are four methods for calculating the fee: the Actual Count Method, the Snapshot Method, the Snapshot Factor Method, and the Form 5500 Method.

 - Is it tax deductible: The TRF has been determined to be an ordinary and necessary business expense.
 It is therefore tax deductible.

 - Can employers pass this fee on to plan participants: The fee may be passed along to plan participants, and the safest way to do so is to incorporate the fees directly into your premium rates for 2014.

 To make this information easier for you to digest, Ascentis is offering you an easy way to learn about TSF's.
 Watch our on-demand presentation in this Health Care Reform Master Class Series and download the accompanying bulletin.
-In addition, you can also download our infographic guide that will help you determine how employers with an HRIS and payroll solution can use technology to comply with these requirements.
+In addition, you can also download our infographic guide that will help you determine how employers with an HRIS software and payroll software can use technology to comply with these requirements.